ericclack/pygamezero_pacman/doc/part1.rst

    direction :code:`dx,dy` to his :code:`x,y` position.
  * Then we need to convert this destination :code:`x,y` position into a block position in our world array, simply by dividing by BLOCK_SIZE.
- * However, arrays always take integers indexes -- we can't look up world[1.6][1.0] as that doesn't make any sense to Python -- so we set array indexes :code:`ix,iy` to the integer part of the division and round down, so (1.6, 1.0) would become (1, 1).
+ * However, arrays always take integer indexes (whole numbers) -- we can't look up world[1.6][1.0] as that doesn't make any sense to Python -- so we set array indexes :code:`ix,iy` to the integer part of the division and round down, so (1.6, 1.0) would become (1, 1).
  * We determine any remainder so that we check adjacent blocks, in the example above, :code:`rx` would be a positive number and :code:`ry` would be zero.